 - BCH compatible: Bitcoin Cash advocates don't have any ideological objection to the Lightning Network.
 If the Bitcoin BTC community can demonstrate it as a viable scaling solution, Bitcoin Cash will absorb the benefit of all of that work & open-source code developed on Bitcoin BTC by porting the software to BCH.
 Unlike the rigid Bitcoin BTC community, the Bitcoin Cash community proactively adopts and adapts provably valuable ideas from other cryptocurrencies.
 Some examples include CashTokens and the integration of the Ethereum/EVM ecosystem with SmartBCH.
 Ironically, the Lightning Network would actually function far more effectively on Bitcoin Cash than on Bitcoin BTC because lower on-chain fees ameliorate many of the problems explained below.
 That said, the Bitcoin Cash community has not diverted resources from on-chain scaling efforts towards replicating Lightning Network to date because it isn't necessary yet due to BCH's low on-chain fees and the Bitcoin BTC community are already doing extensive development work which can be copied later if necessary.

 - Requires larger blocks: For the Lightning Network to function effectively, it requires at least 133 MB blocks.
 This point was made in the original Lightning Network white paper.
-Note that this assumes no usage of the main Bitcoin blockchain for anything other than opening channels (no closing channels, no channel disputes, no regular on-chain payments, no other sidechain solutions) so in reality blocksizes would need to be even larger.
+Note that this assumes zero usage of the main Bitcoin blockchain for anything other than opening channels (no closing channels, no channel disputes, no regular on-chain payments, no other traffic from other sidechain solutions) so in reality blocksizes would need to be even larger.

 If all transactions using Bitcoin were conducted inside a network of